daormar/debasher/doc/design_doc_webui.md

 ports of the node: the engine gives each node its ports from the options of the module, and stops a node whose class declares them.

+The class is named after the process, in CamelCase (`counter` gives `Counter`, `org.ns.count_words` gives `OrgNsCountWords`), as the engine requires (see "Defining a node" in `doc/design_doc_resident.md`), and the editor shows its declaration above the class body, read only.
+The model therefore holds no name for it, and import needs none: a module that loads already names its class this way.
+The editor refuses a process name whose class would hide a class of the runtime library or a Python builtin, such as `supervisor` or `type_error`.
+Whether the class hides a name that the node preamble binds depends on the preamble, which may change after the process is named, so the engine checks it when it loads the program.

 **The `Supervisor`.** It is added like any node, with the node kind `Supervisor`, and refused when the program already has one.
 The user edits nothing of it but its computational specifications, `heartbeat_timeout_s` and